five-dots/Dict/README.md

     2 Alice   <int [1]>
     3 Bob     <int [1]>

-#### Some NOTEs
+#### Some notes

 -   `dict()` can be used instead of `Dict$new()` as some IDEs cloud not show R6's function arguments hint.
 -   `.class` specifies what kind of objects the dictionary can contains.
 Default "any" means the dict cloud have any type of value.
--   `.overwrite` controls the behaviour when the same key is added.
+-   `.overwrite` controls the behavior when the same key is added.
 -   Dict keep key-value items in `tbl_df` from tibble package whose key is a character column and value is a list column.
-You can use variouse exisiting tooling for `data.frame` or `tibble` to maninpulate dict items.
+You can use various existing tooling for `data.frame` or `tibble` to manipulate dict items.

 ### Get a value